8.3 - Child Support

 Voluntarily Under-Employed.
 When a parent is voluntarily under-employed (e.g. the parent is purposefully making less income than the parent could make), the income is based upon the actual income, potential income or minimum wage whichever is higher.
 See the District CSP Office Attorney for specific examples of under-employed circumstances as defined by the Wyoming Supreme Court.

 Minimum Wage.
 If one or both of the parties fails to complete the Wyoming Supreme Court financial affidavit and the case worker cannot find wage information through other sources or in the case of a parent that does not work outside of the home, the District CSP Office will impute minimum wage to one or both parties.
-The income will be defined by Wyoming statutes and calculated using full-time (e.g. 40 hours per week) wages.
+The income will be defined by Wyoming statutes and calculated using full-time (e.g., 40 hours per week) wages.

 Note: All District CSP Offices will use the imputed wage calculation provided by the IV-D Director.
 This calculation is updated and reviewed by the IV-D Director and District CSP Office Managers when minimum wage increases or the Wyoming guidelines are changed.